 - has difficulty with speech or vision

-- is unable to move his or her limbs
+- is unable to move their limbs

 Follow the instructions of the 911 operator.
 You may need to perform rescue breathing or CPR while awaiting help.